Get the plugin

 You might also want to generate a certain number of clones without any offset at all to make effects like this:

-Randomized rotation and Randomized scale examples of 10 clones
+Randomized rotation and scale examples of 10 clones

-If you select an object that has different variants, you can randomize generated clones within all possible permutations.
+If you select an object that has different variants, you can generate clones within all its possible permutations.
 Using variants, you can encapsulate the randomization of colors, shapes, or even images.

 Randomizing variants with different colors and shapes